getodk/central-backend/docs/api.md

 Currently, there are no paging or filtering options, so listing `Submission`s will get you every Submission in the system, every time.

+As of version 1.4, a `deviceId` and `userAgent` will also be returned with each submission.
+The client device may transmit these extra metadata when the data is submitted.
+If it does, those fields will be recognized and returned here for reference.
+Here, only the initial `deviceId` and `userAgent` will be reported.
+If you wish to see these metadata for any submission edits, including the most recent edit, you will need to [list the versions](/reference/submissions/submission-versions/listing-versions).

 This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to return a `submitter` data object alongside the `submitterId` Actor ID reference.

 + Response 200 (application/json)